 Sustainability: Can Eating Beef Be Sustainable?

 Sustainable food is important to many people, including farmers and food producers.
 As Best Food Facts has explored the complexity of food production decisions, we’ve looked at the dimensions of sustainability, pesticide use and GMOs.
+Learn more about optimizing sustainability.

 This fourth post in our series examines the methods used to raise and feed cattle for beef.
 Most beef cattle live in grass pastures most of their lives.
 After calves are weaned from their mothers, they may either be “grass fed” or “grain fed” and sometimes a combination of these two methods.